VjKlepikov/sdl_atf_test_scripts/style_guide_for_lua_code.md

   return false
 end
 ```
-* Continuation lines should align wrapped elements either vertically using Lua's implicit line joining inside parentheses, brackets and braces, or using a hanging indent.
+*Long lines should be wrapped to a multiple lines with vertical alignment or using a hanging indent.
+In case of using a vertical alignment you should follow next rules:
+1. wrap only arguments (all or only last part) to next line(s)
+2. align wrapped arguments with open parentheses or first argument

-When using a hanging indent the following should be considered; there should be no arguments on the first line and further indentation should be used to clearly distinguish itself as a continuation line.
+In case of using a hanging indent you should follow next rules:
+1. it should be no arguments on the first line of statement
+2. all lines of statement except first should have hanging indent
 ```
 -- good
+-- Aligned vertically.
--- Aligned with opening delimiter. foo = longFunctionName(var_one, var_two,
+foo = longFunctionName(var_one, var_two,
                        var_three, var_four)

--- More indentation included to distinguish this from the rest. function longFunctionName(
+-- Hanging indent included to distinguish this from the rest. function longFunctionName(
         var_one, var_two, var_three,
         var_four)
   print(var_one)
 end

--- Hanging indents should add a level. foo = longFunctionName(
-    var_one, var_two,
-    var_three, var_four)

 -- bad
--- Arguments on first line forbidden when not using vertical alignment. foo = longFunctionName(var_one, var_two,
+-- Arguments on first line are forbidden when not using vertical alignment. foo = longFunctionName(var_one, var_two,
     var_three, var_four)